 Elite fighting forces are a serious attraction to young men.
 And the Legion, unlike many special forces, gets to fight a lot.
 Death and elitism are a heady cocktail.
 Since the late 1960s, the Legion has fought with distinction in Chad in 1969-71, in Zaire in 1978, and been a peacekeeping force in Lebanon in the early 1980s.
 During the First Gulf War in 1990-91, they served to protect one arm of the coalition forces and received very light casualties.
 In 1992, they were back in old Indochina in Cambodia, and also in Somalia.
 In 1993, they were in Bosnia, and Rwanda in 1994.
 In this century, they have served again in the Ivory Coast in 2003, and Chad in 2008.
 In 2013-14, they helped to rid Mali of the politicised Islamic extremists that took control of Timbuktu – a return to their romantic desert roots.

 Ex-legionnaires are rather touchy on the subject of their motivation.
 They naturally distrust anyone who hasn’t had their experiences.
 To outsiders, it looks a little strange.
 All that discipline and marching – and then ending up dead.
 That they are men who love fighting is only half the story.
 Even the desire to prove oneself as manly and tough cannot account for the continued fascination for this army of foreign mercenaries who celebrate not victory but an honourable death.
 One has to go further, and look at the Samurai tradition of Japan, where an almost erotic interest in death runs alongside a more workaday nihilism.
 According to the 18th-century Samurai manual the Hagakure: ‘A real man does not think of victory or defeat.
 He plunges recklessly towards an irrational death.
-By doing this you will awaken from your dreams.’Make a donation
+By doing this you will awaken from your dreams.’Support Aeon: make a one-off donation